OsgiliathEnterprise/data-migrator/readme.md

 For sequencers that needs some context (they can't be singleton beans), you'll need to create a `FactorySequencer` Factory bean that will create the sequencer instance.

-### Fix the generated java beans on reversed engineered entities

-Hibernates tools are quite good at reverse engineering entities, but are not perfect.
-You'll need to fix the entities manually.
-The most common issues are:

-- (optional) adding the mappedBy (ownig side id) annotation on `@ManyToMany` annotation to ensure reproducibility of the anonymization sequence (i.e. the same data will be generated for the same input data).
-- (optional) add `@Basic(fetch = FetchType.LAZY)` on blobs and clobs attributes (to avoid heavy memory overloading.
-- Remove `@Version` annotation if it's not an hibernate version column (i.e. it's a business version column)
-- Escape the column names that are reserved words in the target database (e.g. ` @Column(name = "\"schema\"")` in postgresql)
-- To batch some entity processing, you can edit the `build.xml` and add your own Ant tasks.

 ## Integration testing for your anonymization sequence